 This pie beautifully scents your home.
 Everyone reads lovely stories as we wait in happy anticipation of this glorious simple pleasure.

 A cup of tea by the fireplace, at the inn down the road, makes a cozy Valentine’s Day for our family.
-If more places had local, organic, affordable, plant-based dishes in their menus, we would love to explore them.
+If more places had local, organic, affordable, plant-based dishes on their menus, we would love to explore them.
 The local inn is one of two places we’ve seen near us that has started to have even just a few organic, locally grown ingredients.
-But, they mix them with not organic & not local foods, so it’s not helpful for us when trying to dine out.
+But, they mix them with non-organic & non-local foods often times not vegan as well, so it’s not helpful for us when trying to dine out.
 You want to feel well after a meal out.
 We always feel well after a meal at home.
 When we’re ready for it, a little later in our lives, we’ll invite everyone to the Amor Milagre Cafe, that serves beautiful, fresh food, grown on site, in our organic gardens.
 I’ve been designing it for ages now, and it’s always been a part of my company design plan.
 It’s all connected.
 To the Love of Nature!